bihealth/irods-docker/README.md

 This repository contains the necessary files to build a Docker image for iRODS.
 The code is based on [hurngchunlee/docker-irods](https://github.com/hurngchunlee/docker-irods).

+## What's this?

+This is a Docker image from CUBI @bihealth that we use for our iRODS deployment.
+It is based on the great work in [hurngchunlee/docker-irods](https://github.com/hurngchunlee/docker-irods).
+We simplified things a bit and publish the results on this repository's packages as a Docker image.

+### SSSD Support

+Also, we provide the images `${VERSION}-sssd` (e.g., `latest-sssd`) that have SSSD installed.
+You will have to share `/var/lib/sss` between the SSSD container and iRODS so both containers can communicate.

+In our installations, we run [bihealth/sssd-docker](https://github.com/bihealth/sssd-docker) in a second container.

 ## Building

 ```bash